The Progress Economy

 The potential result is what Steve Blank memorably called innovation theatre: initiatives that look impressive but fail to move the performance needle.

-The macro perspective
+The macro implications

-The challenge extends beyond individual firms.
+The innovation problem extends beyond individual firms.

 Despite sustained increases in R&D spending across advanced economies, growth has remained subdued, according to the Organisation for Economic Co-operation and Development (“OECD“, and “OECD“).